Year One

 Spellings

 During Year one we focus particularly on reading and spelling the common exception words for Year 1 set out in the curriculum.
 These can be found below.
-Children are assessed on spelling these words termly and we encourage you practise spelling them at home once children can read them.
+Children are assessed on spelling these words termly and we encourage you to practise spelling them at home once children can read them.

 Spellings are best worked on little and often: 5 or 10 minutes every day is more beneficial than one long session.
-It is also very helpful if you can encourage your child to apply the spellings in context by writing a few sentences using these words and, of course, using new or unfamiliar words in conversation.
+It is also very helpful if you can encourage your child to apply the spellings in context by writing sentences using these words and, of course, using new or unfamiliar words in conversation.

 Home Learning